 From St. George head north on SR 18 till you hit the Pine Valley turnoff a few miles outside of Veyo.
 Head east towards pine valley.
 Park 5.8 miles up the road at a unmarked road post on the right hand side of the road.
 Look for rock cairns on the right hand side that mark a faint trail.
 Follow the trail south to the cliff line and the walk down.
 Approach time from here is approx. 10 minutes.

 For out-of-towners: The turn off of Hwy 18 on Pine Valley highway is past Veyo.
 After turning off of Hwy 18 I went 5.6 miles (on my odometer) to the post and cairned trail - if you go to far you pass a white railing on the right side of the road and you can see the rocks down below.
 There is a turn around point 6.0 miles with a large Pine Valley sign.

 There are also a few routes with anchors that can be accessed from the top of the cliff line, as well as a dedicated rap anchor.
 There isn't a defined trail to the rap station yet but the gps coordinates are 37 24.494 N 113 32.187 W.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Pine Valley:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Pine Valley: